Adding Gamification to the Volunteer Experience

 How do you use gamification?
 In a volunteer setting, gamification might take many forms depending on your needs and the composition of your group.
 Below are a few different options for how to use volunteer gamification in your organization:

-1. Creating Knowledge- or Skill-Building Games
+Creating Knowledge- or Skill-Building Games

 To make sure your volunteers are familiar with your organization and its policies and procedures, consider using games to help volunteers test and build knowledge.
 For instance, you might sit down with a small group of volunteers and host a Jeopardy-style game with questions written on pieces of paper and sorted into different categories.

 To reward everyone’s learning, you might give a larger prize — like a full-sized candy bar — to the winner and smaller prizes, like smaller candies, to everyone who accrued points.
-You can also test skills this way by giving rewards for writing, plant identification, knowledge of a tricky phone system — the list is endless.
+You can also test skills this way by giving rewards for writing, plant identification, or knowledge of a tricky phone system — the list is endless.

-2. Developing a Volunteer Incentive Program Point System
+Developing a Volunteer Incentive Program Point System

 You might also give each task a specific point value and let volunteers earn points as they complete activities.
 Participating in an hour’s worth of fundraising for a performing arts venue might be worth 30 points, or cleaning one room at a hospital might be worth 50.